snorre-k/musicbox/README.md

 ## Single components installation

-Single components can be installed by changing to the relevant subdirectory and starting `sudo ./install.sh`
+Single components can be installed by changing to the relevant subdirectory and starting `./install.sh`

 ## Additional PI config